eic/EICrecon/README.md

 ~~~

 ### ROOT
-We need a modern root version built with the C++17 standard.
+We need a modern root version built using the C++17 standard.
 You may obtain
 this in a number of ways for your system, but here is how it may be built
 from source.
-Regardless of how you get it, be sure to source the thisroot.sh
-script at the end.
+Be aware that this is the longest step in the whole process
+since it may take several minutes (maybe much more).
+Adjust the number of
+threads in the _make_ command to match what is available on your system to
+speed it up.
 ~~~
 mkdir ${EICTOPDIR}/root
 cd ${EICTOPDIR}/root